 - Plant inspired songs, ranging from songs to invoke the spirit of particular plants, to those relating to the larger cosmos of ecosystem relations, in both honoring and teaching aspects

 - And . . .
 Ethical wildcrafting, medicine making, gardening perspectives, astrological considerations, plant biographies, herbal first aid practicalities, daily plant walks, and . .
 MORE, including a marketplace on sunday afternoon, and song circles @ night.

 ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~ ~•~

-2016 is the second year for this gathering.
+2017 is the third year for this gathering.
 It is seeded from the NW Herbal Faire, The Fairy Congress, and Singing Alive events.
 Come be part of the new growth!

 And we remember the African Proverb – ‘if you can walk you can dance, if you can talk you can SING’

 Tickets (on sale the end of May, 2017)

 Saliha Abrams ~ Saliha has been singing her whole life, and is having fun exploring sound and song, especially with plants, for connection and healing.
 She participated in the School of Forest Medicine immersion course in 2012, and now helps facilitate the SFM immersion trips, where we connect with the plants and their medicine through songs and intention.